1neskk/SystemMonitor/README.md

 ## Dependencies

-Install ncurses within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev`
+Install the ncurses library within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev`

 You also need `cmake` and `make` installed